-I’ve found that I prefer a nut crust to traditional graham cracker or even a pastry crust.
-The crust on this pie is spiced crushed pecans which don’t get soggy like pastry crust and are loaded with crunch and FLAVOR, unlike a graham cracker crust which is really only sweet.
+I’ve found that I prefer a nut crust to a traditional graham cracker or even a pastry crust.
+The crust on this pie is spiced crushed pecans that don’t get soggy like pastry crust and are loaded with crunch and FLAVOR, unlike a graham cracker crust which is really only sweet.

 Cover the Crust

 Just like a traditional pastry crust, the pecan crust will burn if left uncovered for the entire bake time.
 Either use a pie shield or create one out of tin foil (This is what I do!).
 Fold a piece of aluminum foil into fourths and cut out a 1/4 circle out of the middle corner.
 Unfold the foil and there should be a circle in the middle of it.
-Tent the pie with this foil so the crust is covered.
+Tent the pie with this foil during baking so the crust is covered.

-Fully chilling the pie will allow for the cleanest cutting pieces of pie.
+Fully chilling the pie after baking will allow for the cleanest cutting pieces of pie.
 However, I’ve served it without chilling, and it still holds together.
 It’s just a bit softer.
 So it’s your call.
 If you want your pie to slice perfectly, leave time for it to completely chill in the refrigerator!

 Paleo Pumpkin Pie with Spiced Pecan Crust